Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Definitions and Preliminary Results

+A solution $\pi^\A$ ($\pi^\bb$) for Player I (II)} is called \textit{pure} if the respective strategy $\pi^\A$ ($\pi^\bb$) is pure. \end{definition} \begin{definition} If the equality

 holds, then we say that this common quantity is the \textit{value of the game $\{\A,\bb,c\}$}.
-We denote the value by $v$. \end{definition} \begin{remark} {\rm Let $\{\A,\bb, c\}$ be a two-person zero-sum game introduced in Definition~\ref{defi:game}.
-If the value $v$ of the game $\{\A,\bb,c\}$ exists, then the following equalities hold:
+We denote the value by $v$. \end{definition} In view of this definition, if the value $v$ exists, then it is unique and, in view of \eqref{eq2.7aEF}, $v$ is a real number.
+If $\uh(c)(\pi^\A,\pi^\bb)$ is well-defined for each $(\pi^\A,\pi^\bb)\in\P(\A)\times \P(\bb),$ as this takes place if and only if $c$ is bounded from below or above on $\A\times\bb,$ then the value defined in (\ref{eq:valval}) coincides with its classic definition, that is,